NathanEpstein/reinforce/README.md

 ```

 ####R
 If rewards are ommitted in obs, R is a list of length = len(obs) specifying the reward for each observation.
+See examples for more detail.

 ```python
 obsA = [[stateA1,actionA1,rewardA1],[stateA2,actionA2,rewardA2],...]